Nvidia: 2011–2014

 In November 2011, after initially unveiling it at Mobile World Congress, Nvidia released its ARM-based system on a chip for mobile devices, Tegra 3.
 Nvidia claimed that the chip featured the first-ever quad-core mobile CPU.
 In May 2011, it was announced that Nvidia had agreed to acquire Icera, a baseband chip making company in the UK, for $367 million.
 In January 2013, Nvidia unveiled the Tegra 4, as well as the Nvidia Shield, an Android-based handheld game console powered by the new system on a chip.
-On July 29, 2013, Nvidia announced that they acquired PGI from STMicroelectronics.
+On July 29, 2013, Nvidia announced that it acquired PGI from STMicroelectronics.